Skip to main content

 Example Answer

 “When deciding whether to automate a test case, I consider factors like repetition, complexity, and the likelihood of human error.
 Test cases that are repetitive, require extensive data input, or need to be run across multiple environments are strong candidates for automation.
-For instance, I automated regression tests for a web application that required frequent updates, ensuring consistent results with reduced effort.
 On the other hand, exploratory and usability tests are better suited for manual execution to assess user behavior and interface quality.”

 17. What steps do you follow when documenting a bug?